pratsgl/kubernetesupgrade/Readme.md

 [upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you haven't already done so.
 [root@kmaster ~]#
 ```
+That’s it, we have upgraded the cluster.
+Let’s try to get the nodes to verify the version.

 ON OTHER TERMINAL WE CAN SEE OUR NGINX PODS DID NOT BREAK
 ```